knownorigin/docs.knownorigin.io/docs/guide/artwork-management.md

 For editions which are not sold out, you can set the remaining tokens in the edition to be `Offers only`.

-This means that a collector will have to make you an offer, which you then need to `accept` inorder to make the sale.
+This means that a collector will have to make you an offer, which you then need to `accept` in order to make the sale.

 You can also `reject` any offer if you are unhappy with the offer.

-You can toggle between `offers only` and `buy now` price multiple times.
+You can toggle between `offers only` and `buy now` price multiple times, if required.

 <img :src="$withBase('/artwork-management/offers-only.png')">